David-patrick-chuks/CommerceBridge/PROJECT_VISION.md

 ## 🎯 The Big Idea

-**CommerceBridge = Jumia on WhatsApp**
+**CommerceBridge: The First AI-Powered WhatsApp Marketplace**

-Imagine ordering from Jumia, but instead of using their website or app, you do everything through WhatsApp chat with a smart bot.
+Imagine a world where you can shop, sell, and manage your business entirely through WhatsApp, guided by a smart AI bot.
 That's CommerceBridge!

 ## 🚀 Core Concept